 Dr. J. Sanford “Sandy” Schwartz M’74 GM’75 GM’77, Merion Station, PA, the Leon Hess Professor of Medicine and Health Care Management and Economics at Penn’s Perelman School of Medicine and the Wharton School; June 24.
 He was also a senior fellow at the Leonard Davis Institute of Health Economics, and a beloved faculty member in the Division of General Internal Medicine.
 From 1989 to 1998, he served as executive director of the Leonard Davis Institute.

 John R. Thalman WG’74, Shaker Heights, OH, an attorney; March 20.

 Dr. Robert L. Giuntoli Sr. GM’75, Phoenix, associate professor emeritus of obstetrics and gynecology at the Hospital of the University of Pennsylvania; Sept.
 21. He joined Penn’s faculty in 1975 and became associate professor of obstetrics and gynecology in 1982 before retiring in 1992.
 He was an expert in the management of cervical dysplasia and was committed to improving the lives of women with ovarian, uterine, and cervical cancer.
 He served in the US Navy during the Vietnam War, as well as the US Navy Reserve.
-His children include Dr. Robert L. Giuntoli II C’90 M’94, Michael D. Giuntoli C’93, Malia N. Paladino GEd’95, and Peter M. Giuntoli C’95 GAr’98, and Francesca Cummings, who received her MRI certification from the Hospital of the University of Pennsylvania.
+His children include Dr. Robert L. Giuntoli II C’90 M’94, Michael D. Giuntoli C’93, Malia N. Paladino GEd’95, Peter M. Giuntoli C’95 GAr’98, and Francesca Cummings, who received her MRI certification from the Hospital of the University of Pennsylvania.